 Use a survey to gather feedback

-Sometimes, it is easier for employees to outline how they feel in an anonymous survey.
+Sometimes, it is easier for employees to outline how they feel in an anonymous survey rather than face-to-face.

-During the end of the year, send out a survey to your team and get their honest feedback on business operations.
-Ask them about their thoughts on their workload and work efficiency.
+At the end of the year, send out a survey to your team and get their honest feedback on business operations.
+Ask them about their thoughts on their workload and work efficiency and what could be done to improve things.

 If a team member has a great idea on how to do things better, don’t let your pride get in the way.
-Take the feedback to heart and use it to make improvements.
+Take the feedback to heart and use it to make improvements that will benefit both the team and the business.

-Employees can feel unfulfilled and unmotivated when the company isn’t growing or if their jobs become repetitive or redundant.
+Employees can feel unfulfilled and unmotivated when their jobs become repetitive or redundant or when they feel like they’re not getting anywhere.

 Give team members new challenges and a goal to work towards, and incentivize them with rewards to foster a sense of purpose.
 They’ll be more likely to stick around if they know you’re willing to invest in their growth.